 - contents of a safety deposit box (stocks, bonds, valuables, car title, etc.)

-- Suspend drivers license
+- Suspend driver’s license

 - Deny passport renewal